 The tenant argued that the deposit protection requirements had not been complied with by the new landlords, as under the legislation, a landlord must protect a deposit in a relevant scheme and serve the prescribed information on the tenant within 30 days of receiving the deposit.
 This was not done.

-The judge agreed, holding that the legislation is clear that a new landlord must serve new prescribed information on receipt of the deposit which was transferred over by the original landlord.
+The judge agreed, holding that the legislation (section 213 of the Housing Act 2004) is clear that a new landlord must serve new prescribed information on receipt of the deposit which was transferred over by the original landlord.
 The judge held that the deposit was received by the new landlords in September 2014 when the DPS account was transferred to their name, and this triggered the section 213 obligations for the new landlord to serve the prescribed information.
 The landlord’s failure to do so rendered their section 21 notice invalid.